lbbdeveloper/guessing-game/README.md

 ```

 #### POST /game/play/{id}
-Take in an user's input and return Guess object with feeback.
+Take in a user's input and return the Guess object with feedback.
 - sample req.body:
 ```json
 {